BerkAkidil9/BerkAkidil9/README.md

 A Java desktop application developed for bidirectional Excel and XML conversion, supporting structured internal data exchange and reducing manual data transformation.

-#### Key Features
+#### Highlights

-- Excel-to-XML and XML-to-Excel conversion
+- Implemented Excel-to-XML and XML-to-Excel conversion
-- Spreadsheet reading and writing using Apache POI
-- XML serialization and deserialization using JAXB
-- Input validation and conversion error handling
-- Management of invoice, customer, and bank information
-- User-friendly desktop interface built with Java Swing
-- Dependency and project management using Apache Maven

-**Repository:** `Add repository link`

----

-## 💼 Experience Highlights

-### Software Developer Intern — CPF Türkiye

-Worked on a production-oriented multi-tenant CRM platform using Django and PostgreSQL.

-- Implemented organization-level data isolation and role-based access control
-- Developed lead, agent, inventory, order, finance, task, and notification workflows
-- Automated stock operations, email notifications, and scheduled reminders
-- Created analytics dashboards using Django and Chart.js
-- Tested core business workflows using Django's testing framework

-### Software Developer Intern — CPF Türkiye

-Developed a Java desktop application for bidirectional Excel and XML data conversion.

-- Integrated Apache POI for spreadsheet processing
+- Used Apache POI to read, write, and process Excel files
 - Used JAXB for XML serialization and deserialization
-- Built a Java Swing user interface
-- Implemented validation and conversion error handling
+- Added input validation and conversion error handling

----

-## 🤖 AI-Assisted Development

-I use AI-assisted development tools responsibly to support:

-- Debugging and issue analysis
+- Supported invoice, customer, and bank information management
-- Documentation
-- Code review
-- Refactoring
-- Test case generation
-- Technical research

-All implementations and technical decisions are manually reviewed and validated.
+- Designed a desktop user interface using Java Swing
+- Used Apache Maven for dependency management and project structure

+**Repository:** `[Add repository link]`

 ---